Constantijn-Dinklo/3D_Noise_Modelling/README.md

 receiver_shape_file = The path to the file where the receivers with their noise value will be stored as a shapefile.

+lastly, Test_cnossos prints a lot of information, this can cost a lot of time when computing many paths.
+This can be largely decreased by writing the output to another file.
+This can be done by adding " >> out.txt" to the command.

 ### Complete Pipeline

 While the main.py program runs the main algorithm, there are multiple steps to the entire pipeline.
 We provide a way to run the entire timeline in one (1) command: